 OFPC is pleased to announce an offering of the National Fire Academy's Youth Firesetter Intervention Specialist, Level 1 course.
 This 2-day course is based on requirements of NFPA 1035, the Standard on Fire and Life Safety Educator, Public Information Officer, Youth Firesetter Intervention Specialist and Youth Firesetter Program Manager Professional Qualifications.
 This course provides students with a broad understanding of the knowledge, skills and abilities that the Youth Firesetter Intervention Specialist should have pertaining to youth firesetting.
 This course is for the practitioner who provides services at the local program delivery level.
 Immediately following the YFIS Level 1 course, is the NYS Youth Firesetting Intervention Seminar.
 This is a 1-day gathering of professionals from various backgrounds that will inform and educate attendees on new and updated programs, techniques and topics relating to field of youth firesetting.

 2020 New York State Fire & Life Safety Educators' Conference

-Co-sponsored with the NYS Association of Fire Chiefs, this course provides a series of presentations, demonstrations, work- shops, and illustrations of successful public fire prevention education programs.
+Co-sponsored with the NYS Association of Fire Chiefs, this course provides a series of presentations, demonstrations, workshops, and illustrations of successful public fire prevention education programs.
 It offers attendees new ideas and concepts to improve planning, developing, and presenting programs for both children and adults.
 Various speakers from private organizations, fire service, government agencies, and industry are involved.
-Registration form.
+Check back for additional information.